Put a solid deck underfoot without paying too much in overheads with our complete composite decking cost price guide to

 When you are looking at the cost of a composite deck (or any deck, for that matter, your installer will also have to factor in the costs for the installation work itself.
 That comes separate from the material costs (which you’ll see outlined below).

 The costs of composite decking in Sydney by material type

 So how much does a composite deck cost?

-As you can tell by our explanation, there’s no one-size-fits-all answer since every deck is unique in its own way.
-But there are different costs levels when it comes to the brands, which are outlined in the table below to help you estimate your costs
+As you can tell by our explanation, there’s no one-size-fits-all answer since every deck is unique.
+But there are different cost levels for the brands outlined in the table below to help you estimate your costs.

 - Trex Transcend range

 - Timbertech Reserve

 Remember: These costs do not include screws, substructure materials, and fees or rates for installation and labour.
 On average, deck installation labor costs between $200 to $450 per square metre.

 You may also need to ask your installer about waste removal if you have an old deck or existing materials that you are replacing.
 These should be hauled away and recycled properly, but there could be additional fees associated with this that can be passed on to customers who are unaware.